swarmlet/swarmlet/README.md

 ---

 ### Automatic load balancing and SSL
 Swarmlet uses Traefik and Let's Encrypt by default.
-These can be configured by editing the `docker-compose.yml` file of the `loadbalancer` application stack, which can simply be cloned from your swarm registry using `git clone git@swarm:loadbalancer` and redeployed using `git push swarm master`.
+These can be configured by editing the `docker-compose.yml` file of the `traefik` application stack, which can simply be cloned from your swarm registry using `git clone git@swarm:traefik` and redeployed using `git push swarm master`.
 Traefik uses [Consul](https://www.consul.io) as it's internal key-value store.
 The Traefik and Consul dashboards are available on the following domains:
 ```sh
 https://traefik.example.com